Degis-Insurance/Degis-Core/docs/solidity-docgen/lucky-box/DegisLottery.md

     uint256 _tokenAmount
   ) external
 ```
-Recover wrong tokens sent to the contract, only by the owner
+Recover wrong tokens sent to the contract

+   Only callable by the owner
    All tokens except DEG and USD are wrong tokens

 #### Parameters:
 | Name | Type | Description                                                          |